JuliaDiff/SparseDiffTools.jl/README.md

 `import` on them if you are using BandedMatrices.jl or BlockBandedMatrices.jl for sparsity patterns.
 In the future, those two packages should just depend on ArrayInterface.jl and remove this issue entirely from the user space.

+Additionally, GPUs need ArrayInterfaceGPUArrays for proper determination of the indexing.